ChartBoost/chartboost-mediation-android-adapter-reference/README.md

 6. Override `fun setGdpr(context: Context, applies: Boolean?, gdprConsentStatus: GdprConsentStatus)` to notify the partner SDK of the GDPR applicability as needed and to notify the partner SDK of the GDPR consent status as needed.

     ```kotlin
-    /**
-     * Override this method to notify your partner SDK of GDPR applicability as determined by
-     * the Chartboost Mediation SDK.
-     *
-     * @param context The current [Context].
-     * @param applies True if GDPR applies, false otherwise.
-     * @param gdprConsentStatus The user's GDPR consent status.
-     */
     override fun setGdpr(
         context: Context,
         applies: Boolean?,